microsoft/vscode-python/CONTRIBUTING.md

 ### Coding Standards

 Information on our coding standards can be found [here](https://github.com/Microsoft/vscode-python/blob/master/CODING_STANDARDS.md).
-We have a per-commit hook to ensure the code committed will adhere to the above coding standards.
+We have a pre-commit hook to ensure the code committed will adhere to the above coding standards.

 ## Development process